RobTillaart/CHT832X/README.md

 **EXPERIMENTAL**

+The CHT8320 and CHT8325 are temperature and relative humidity sensors.
+They both have the same interface, the CHT8325 is slightly more accurate.

-This library implements most the functionality of the sensor.
+This library implements the most important functionality of the sensor.
 This includes reading the temperature and humidity and the manufacturer-ID register.
 Furthermore one can set an offset for temperature and humidity.